ellakoa/postcard-poem/content/posts/woods-are-great-for.md

 metaImage: /img/face.jpg
 alt: Kings Wood sunlight filtering through autumn trees, casting shadows on leaf strewn woodland floor.
-poem: |+
+poem: |-
   Woods are great for hugging trees for running around and grazing knees
   For spending time with family and friends
-  Searching for sticks and making dens strolling into a bright sunny glade and then stumbling back into the dark cool shade
+  Searching for sticks and making dens

+  For strolling into a bright sunny glade then stumbling back into dark cool shade

-  For making you think no one else is around as the soft woodland floor muffles sound but if the undergrowth were to rustle you would pretend you weren't scared with soft chuckles
+  For making you think no one else is around as the soft woodland floor muffles sound but if the undergrowth were to rustle you would pretend you weren't scared and chuckle

+  For vivid imaginations
+  and tales told in whispers
-  For vivid imaginations and tales whispered mindful that trees are very good listeners.
+  mindful that trees are very good listeners.
 alignPoemLeft: false
 address: |-
   Woods are Great